Higher Education (HE)

 HE555: Student Affairs Administration in Ground and Virtual Environments

 This course explores the philosophy, purpose, and delivery of student affairs administration in virtual and ground environments.
 The course examines the range of organizational models used in student affairs administration, as well as the roles of student affairs professionals within these models.
-Additionally, the course focuses on college student characteristics and explores the student affairs profession's contemporary issues.
+Additionally, the course focuses on postsecondary student characteristics and explores the student affairs profession's contemporary issues.

 Quarter Credit Hours: 5 | Prerequisite: None